kirru2198/My_Docker/Docker_Storage/Repo/Docker_Volume_lab.md

 ### **Docker Volumes**

 Docker volumes are the primary mechanism for managing **data generated and used** by Docker containers.
-They allow containers to store and share data with the host system or other containers, ensuring that data persists beyond the lifecycle of a container.
+They allow containers **to store and share data with the host system or other containers**, ensuring that data persists beyond the lifecycle of a container.

 ---